bossperry08/Spamming-Project/README.md

 # Running
 	Now type "python spamming_cfs.py" to run.
 # Warning
 	The original code can only be used with my class's confession.
-If you want to use it with another website, you've got to change it a bit.
+If you want to use it on another website, you've got to change it a bit.